Kryklin/darkstar/CONTRIBUTING.md

 ### Suggesting Enhancements

-This section guides you through submitting an enhancement suggestion for Darkstar, including completely new features and minor improvements to existing functionality.
+We welcome suggestions for new features and improvements to existing functionality.

 - **Use a clear and descriptive title** for the issue to identify the suggestion.
 - **Provide a step-by-step description of the suggested enhancement** in as many details as possible.